dkt-projekt/e-Clustering/README.md

 The API conforms to the general NIF API specifications.
 For more details, see: http://persistence.uni-leipzig.org/nlp2rdf/specification/api.html
 In addition to the input, informat and outformat parameters, the following parameters have to be set to perform Document Classification on the input:

-`language`: the language of the input text.
-For now, this service only admits german (`de`).
+`language`: The language of the input text.
+For now, this service only admits German (`de`).

-`modelName`: the model that is used for text classification.
+`modelName`: The model that is used for text classification.
 There are some models available:
-`3pc`: model generated using the data provided by 3pc (Mendelsohn letters) and their categories.
+`3pc`: Model generated using the data provided by 3pc (Mendelsohn letters) and their categories.
-`condat_types`: model generated using the data provided by Condat and the types associated to every document.
+`condat_types`: Model generated using the data provided by Condat and the types associated to every document.
-`condat_categories`: model generated using the data provided by Condat and the categories associated to every document.
+`condat_categories`: Model generated using the data provided by Condat and the categories associated to every document.
-`kreuzwerker_categories`: model generated using the data provided by Kreuzwerker and the categories associated to every document.
+`kreuzwerker_categories`: Model generated using the data provided by Kreuzwerker and the categories associated to every document.

-`modelPath`: [optional] this parameter is only used is other location for models is used inside the server.
-This parameter has been meant for local installation of the service.
+`modelPath`: [optional] This parameter is only used if another location for models is used inside the server.
+This parameter is meant for local installation of the service.

 ### Output
 A document with NIF format annotated with the class assigned to the input text.
 The document class is included as an annotation in the Context element: